Gasoremugwaneza/alx-system_engineering-devops/0x01-shell_permissions/README.md

-excusion permission to all user
+creating directory with different permission to the users